On determinant functors and $K$-theory: Determinant functors

-A \emph{virtual octahedron} is a diagram like \eqref{octa} where four faces $\Delta_f, \Delta_g, \Delta_{gf}, \widetilde{\Delta}$, are virtual triangles, the remaining four faces are commutative triangles, and we have two commutative squares as in classical octahedra.
+A \emph{virtual octahedron} is a diagram $\Theta$ as in \eqref{octa} where four faces $\Delta_f$, $\Delta_g$, $\Delta_{gf}$, $\widetilde{\Delta}$, are virtual triangles, the remaining four faces are commutative triangles, and we have two commutative squares as in classical octahedra.